-I have also had the benefit of guidance and tuition from some of the finest wildlife photographers which has included not only the technical aspects of photography but also the fieldcraft to locate and get close to the subjects without disturbing them.
+I have had the benefit of guidance and tuition from some of the finest wildlife photographers which has included not only the technical aspects of photography but also the fieldcraft to locate and get close to the subjects without disturbing them.
 [Some are included on my “links” page]

-I am indebted to them for their patience, friendship and tuition.
+I am indebted to them all for their patience, friendship and tuition.
 Key attributes for wildlife photo success are being up early or late when the wildlife is most active, patience and silence, none of which come naturally to me.
 Often outings prove fruitless but the successful ones make it all worthwhile and compel me return another day.

 One of the most useful pieces of advice I have received remains “enjoy yourself” irrespective of equipment, technique or proficiency.
-For me, the pleasure comes from seeing and capturing a sometimes fleeting moment of animal behaviour, a rare species or situation and being able to preserve that and re-
+For me, the pleasure comes from seeing and capturing a sometimes fleeting moment of animal behaviour, a rare species or situation and being able to record that and re-

 Sometimes it’s just the sheer exuberance of being in the presence of these wonderful animals or sharing a special moment with them.